 The hybrid testing framework can be defined as the framework that can be considered as the juice of the other frameworks.
 It combines the advantages of the other frameworks in order to improve the efficiency of automation testing.
 It integrates the way the testing has to be done using any of the least frameworks and that is why it is called a hybrid testing framework.
 It is the best approach used in order to automate the testing as the output of after performing the test using this framework is very accurate.

 This is a guide to Test Automation Frameworks.
-Here we discuss the Definition, Types of Test Automation Frameworks.
+Here we discuss the brief overview with types of Test Automation Frameworks respectively.
 You can also go through our other suggested articles –